 - Enable YouTube Data API v3.

-- Generate credentials → API Key.
+- Navigate to Credentials → Create Credentials → API Key.

 - Copy and use it in your application.